This is a love story. Myfanwy was my mother.

 And it was as a family that we watched the burial of my mother a few days later, in unconsecrated ground at Greenford Cemetery.
 I lined the five of us beside the grave: Edmund, David, Howard, Christopher and Angela.
 None of us cried because I told us not to.
 My mother’s sisters and brother lined up on the other side of the pit.
 We watched my uncle yelling hatred at my father across my mother’s grave.
 It was many years later that her grave was marked with a headstone.
 I don’t think I have seen it.

 It was years before I cried over her death.
+My eyes seep now as I finish this story.

 Although I have never before written of my mother’s death, the impetus of her suicide propelled me to celebrate living by cramming in as much adventure as I could into my own life.
 Myfanwy, beloved, would have been proud of me.